mofee/Dotnet_DumpHightCpuCallStack/README.md

 #Function
-When your dotnet app(run on windows) use hight cpu and you don't know how, this tool can help you quickly find out the issue by dump the callstack. this tool create a PerformanceCounter and dump the hight cpu level you specified callstack, you can analyze the callstack and quickly find out the issue code.
+When your dotnet app(run on windows) use hight cpu and you don't know why, this tool can help you quickly find out the issue by dump the callstack. this tool create a PerformanceCounter and dump the hight cpu level you specified callstack, you can analyze the callstack and quickly find out the issue code.